TalkTakesTime/gobot/README.md

 To log to a file whose name is the current date, use

-    ./main -log=$(date -Iseconds)
+    ./main -log=$(date -Iseconds).log

 From there, you're on your own!
-However, one final warning: the bot will panic if the port chosen for config.HookPort is already in use, so choose carefully.
+However, one final warning: the bot will panic if the port chosen for `config.HookPort` is already in use, so choose carefully.

   [2]: http://golang.org/